 - Subduction at the Middle American Trench creates volcanoes in Central America.

 - The San Andreas Fault is a transform boundary.

 - Subduction of the Juan de Fuca plate beneath the North American plate creates the Cascade volcanoes like Mount St. Helens, Mount Rainer, Mount Hood, and more.

 - Subduction of the Pacific plate beneath the North American plate in the north creates the long chain of the Aleutian Islands volcanoes near Alaska.

 The primary source of intraplate volcanism is hotspots.
 Hotspots occur when lithospheric plates glide over a hot mantle plume, an ascending column of hot rock (solid, not magma) originating from deep within the mantle.
-A chain of ancient volcanoes formerly active but now inactive for millions of years can be seen on the seafloor or on continents, which leads to an active intraplate volcano, indicating hotspot volcanism.
+A chain of ancient volcanoes formerly active but now inactive for millions of years can be seen on the seafloor or continents, leading to an active intraplate volcano, indicating hotspot volcanism.
 The Pacific oceanic plate overrode a hotspot mantle plume producing a long volcanic island chain beginning with the Emperor Seamounts in the northwest Pacific and terminating at the Hawaiian Islands with currently active volcanoes.
-When the North American continental plate overrode a mantle plume hotspot, a chain of ancient volcanic calderas formed extending from Southwestern Idaho to the Yellowstone caldera.
+When the North American continental plate overrode a mantle plume hotspot, a chain of ancient volcanic calderas formed, extending from Southwestern Idaho to the Yellowstone caldera.
 (4 Igneous Processes and Volcanoes – An Introduction to Geology, n.d.)